The Perfect 5-day Itinerary to Tokyo: The Highlights

 This post may contain affiliate links.
 I appreciate your support!💙

 Welcome to the ultimate 5-day itinerary to Tokyo!
-Whether you’re visiting for the first time or returning to explore more, this itinerary is made to give you a full experience of Japan’s highlights in 5 full days!
+Whether you’re visiting for the first time or returning to explore more, this itinerary is made to give you a full experience of Japan’s highlights in five full days!

 Where to stay in Tokyo